 The Computer/Technology Endorsement program is intended for teachers who plan to teach computer applications or who want to assume technology coordinator positions in a school or at the district level.
 This Endorsement can only be added to an existing teaching license and cannot be obtained independently as a separate licensure.
 You may work toward both a Masters Degree and the Computer/Technology Endorsement (36 credit hours).
-If you already have a Masters Degree in Education, you can obtain the Endorsement by taking 26 credit hours of Instructional Technology coursework (see this "Endorsement-only" program listed at the very bottom of this page).
+If you already have a Masters Degree in Education, you can obtain the Endorsement by taking 26 credit hours of Instructional Technology coursework (see this "Endorsement-only" program listed below).
 This is an entirely online degree program, and there is no need to appear in person at the Kent State University campus.Beginning this September, there will be an Ohio Assessment Exam (OAE) that you must pass in order to obtain this licensure (Computer/Technology Endorsement #111770).
 This exam contains two subtests, which are described in the following two handouts (mouse click on the names to view this material).
 The OAE Standards handout lists a set of standards addressed by the exam, both those developed by the International Society for Technology in Education (ISTE) and the state of Ohio.
 The second handout, OAE Content, describes the contents of each part of the Ohio Assessment Exam.
 Here is link to the Ohio Board of Education Website about state assessments www.oh.nesinc.com/ By going there, you should be able to find out how to apply to take the exam, how much it costs, exactly when it will be offered, etc.

 Early in the final semester of your coursework, you must apply for graduation by submitting this this form to the Graduate Office of Education, White Hall 418, Kent State University, Kent, OH 44242.
 For details about how and when to apply for graduation go to this website: www.kent.edu/ehhs/ogs/graduation-applications.cfm